pgadmin-org/pgadmin4/docs/en_US/code_overview.rst

 Backform for generating properties/create dialog for selected node.
 We have divided each module in small chunks as much as possible.
-Not all javascript modules are required to be loaded (i.e. loading a javascript module for database will make sense only when a server node is loaded competely.)
+Not all javascript modules are required to be loaded (i.e. loading a javascript module for database will make sense only when a server node is loaded completely.)
 Please look at the the javascript files node.js, browser.js, menu.js, panel.js, etc for better understanding of the code.